 On March 17, 2006, the House approved a \$91.95 billion supplemental appropriation measure (H.R.
 4939; H.Rept.
-109-388) for military operations in Iraq and Afghanistan, foreign assistance in support of the war on terror and other international crisis, and additional relief for victims of Gulf Coast hurricanes.
+109-388) for military operations in Iraq and Afghanistan, foreign assistance in support of the war on terror and other international crises, and additional relief for victims of Gulf Coast hurricanes.
+The defense and international titles total \$72.1 billion, while the hurricane portion amounts to \$19.1 billion.
 The measure is \$270 million less than requested by the Administration, but includes \$750 million for Low Income Home Energy Assistance not requested by the President.
 H.R.
 4939 further includes a provision blocking the sale of U.S. port terminal operations to Dubai Ports World.
-The Senate is expected to begin consideration of the supplemental legislation in early April.